atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 **Controlling Access to Root User Email Accounts** Since the email address associated with an AWS account is used as the [root user login for the account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html), anyone with access to that email account will have access to password reset process for the account.

-## 2. Create a new AWS Master Account
+## 2. Create a New AWS Master Account

 Visit https://aws.amazon.com/ and click “Create AWS Account” and enter the the required information on the following page.
 For this account, use the master account email address you already established.